Kosmas-Giannoutakis/SCTweetAlchemy/README.md

 4.  **Build the Project:**
     After CMake configuration is successful, compile the project:
     ```bash
-    cmake --build .
+    cmake --build . --config Release
     ```
+    (Change `Release` to `Debug` for a debug build).
-    For multi-core compilation (faster), you can often use:
+    For multi-core compilation (faster) with Makefiles or Ninja, you can often append `-jN` (e.g., `make -j8` or `cmake --build . --config Release -- -j8`).
-    *   Linux/macOS: `make -j$(nproc)` (or `make -jN` where N is number of cores)
-    *   Windows (Visual Studio): `cmake --build . --config Release` (or `Debug`) Alternatively, open the generated `.sln` file in Visual Studio and build from there.

 5.  **Run the Application:**
-    The executable `SCTweetAlchemy_CPP` (or `SCTweetAlchemy_CPP.exe` on Windows) will be located in your `build` directory (or a subdirectory like `build/Release/` or `build/Debug/` for Visual Studio builds).
+    The executable `SCTweetAlchemy_CPP` (or `SCTweetAlchemy_CPP.exe` on Windows) will be located in your `build` directory (or a configuration-specific subdirectory like `build/Release/` for Visual Studio and some other generators).
     ```bash
-    # Linux/macOS
+    # Linux/macOS (if built directly in 'build')
     ./SCTweetAlchemy_CPP

-    # Windows (example)
+    # Windows (example, if built in 'build/Release')
     ./Release/SCTweetAlchemy_CPP.exe
     ```

 ## Usage

 *   Launch the application.
-*   Use the search bar to find tweets by ID or keywords in their description/tags (future).
+*   Use the search bar to find tweets by ID.
-*   Use the filter panel on the left to narrow down the list of tweets.
+*   Use the filter panel on the left to narrow down the list of tweets based on Author, Sonic Characteristic, Synthesis Technique, or UGen.
-*   Select a tweet from the middle list to view its original code, metadata, and Ndef-encapsulated version.
+*   Select a tweet from the middle list to view its original code, associated metadata, and an Ndef-encapsulated version.
-*   Use `Ctrl+D` or the right-click context menu to mark/unmark tweets as favorites.
+*   **Mark/Unmark Favorites:**
+    *   Double-click a tweet in the list.
+    *   Select a tweet and press `Ctrl+D` (or `Cmd+D` on macOS).
+    *   Right-click a tweet and select "Toggle Favorite" from the context menu.
-*   Use the "File" and "Edit" menus to add, edit, or delete tweets from your collection.
-User-added tweets are saved to a local JSON file (typically in your user's application data directory).
+*   Use the "File" and "Edit" menus to add new tweets, edit existing tweet metadata/code, or delete tweets.
+User-added/modified tweets are saved to `SCTweets_user.json` in your user's application data directory.
+*   The Ndef panel has options to control the formatting of the generated Ndef string.

 ## Contributing

-Contributions are welcome!
 Please feel free to submit issues or pull requests.
-(Add more specific contribution guidelines if you have them).

 ## License

-(Specify your project's license here, e.g., MIT, GPLv3, etc.)
+This project is free software available under Version 3 the GNU General Public License.
+See [COPYING](COPYING) for details.